sarahcec/rar-for-teams/team_access_tokens.md

 ## 1. Introduction

 OAuth 2.0 [RFC6749] and its extension, Rich Authorization Requests (RAR) [RFC9396], provide mechanisms for clients to request fine-grained authorizations from an Authorization Server (AS).
 Traditionally, these authorizations are tied to an individual user's permissions.
-However, in collaborative or team-based scenarios, applications may need to request access on behalf of a group (e.g., a project team accessing shared resources).
+However, in collaborative or team-based scenarios, a workload (e.g. an automated service or AI agent) may need to request access on behalf of a group, such as a project team accessing shared resources.

-This profile defines a new authorization details type for RAR, enabling clients to request "team access tokens."
-These tokens grant access based on the aggregated permissions of team members.
+This profile defines a new authorization details type for RAR, enabling clients to request "team access tokens" for workloads.
+These tokens grant access based on the aggregated permissions of team members, restricted by the workload’s inherent permissions.
 The aggregation is controlled by an operand: "OR" for the union of all members' permissions (access to any resource any member can access) or "AND" for the intersection (access only to resources all members can access).
+The access token’s permissions are further limited to those allowed for the workload, ensuring that team permissions do not grant the workload additional privileges (e.g., if the workload cannot delete repositories, it will not gain that ability even if a team member can).

-This profile assumes the AS has knowledge of individual user permissions and can resolve team memberships.
-It is intended for deployments where team-based delegation is required, such as enterprise collaboration tools.
+The team identifier and member identifiers are strings, with no specific format required.
+For clarity, examples in this document use URIs for team identifiers and email addresses for member identifiers, but these are illustrative and not normative.
+This profile assumes the AS has knowledge of individual user permissions, team memberships, and workload permissions.
+It is intended for deployments requiring team-based delegation, such as enterprise collaboration tools.

 The authorization details type defined here is "urn:ietf:params:oauth:rar:type:team_access" to ensure uniqueness across deployments.